kubevirt/kubevirt.github.io/_posts/2025-10-13-Stretched-layer2-network-between-clusters.markdown

 We have also shown the reader how [openperouter](https://openperouter.github.io/) `L2VNI` CRD can be used to stretch a layer2 overlay across multiple Kubernetes clusters.

+Finally, we have also seen how `openperouter` `L3VNI` can be used to create Layer3 overlays, which allows the VMs running in the Kubernetes clusters to access services in the exposed provider networks.